Sciatica And Back Pain PHYSIOTHERAPY Edmonton

 Do you have back pain or sciatica?
 Obtain Physiotherapy Assistance

 Do you awaken each morning with a bothersome backache?
-Vertex Physio provides Sciatica and Back Pain physiotherapy in Edmonton.
+Family Physio provides Sciatica and Back Pain physiotherapy in Edmonton.
 Do you have aching discomfort in your back, buttocks, or thigh?
 Are you having to be cautious about what you do out of fear of injuring your back?

 According to the Canadian Physiotherapy Association, back pain is the most frequently reported type of pain in the country, with one in every four Canadians experiencing it within the last three months.
 We also use spinal decompression therapy to treat back pain.